 The Afghan Taliban claimed credit for the attack on Bagram airfield guards as they were en route to the American base, and described them as “spies”.

-The Shabaab al-Mujahideen Movement, al-Qaeda’s (AQ) branch in Somalia, provided an update of its claimed car bombing in the capital, Mogadishu.
+The Shabaab al-Mujahideen Movement, al-Qaeda’s (AQ) branch in Somalia, claimed credit for the suicide bombing outside the Wadajir district headquarters in the capital, Mogadishu.

 Ansar al-Furqan, a Balochistan-based Sunni jihadi group, announced the death of its leader, Ustaz Salahuddin (AKA Mawlvi Jaleel Qambarzai).